Understanding teacher workload within Scotland

 Outcome and Impact

-Training sessions within Scottish Governement
+Training sessions within Scottish Government

 Beyond the funding, the research approach itself opened doors.
 We were invited to run sessions within the Scottish Government's own user research department, sharing the methodology and what we had learned from working inside schools.
 That kind of reach is rare for a startup engagement and reflected how seriously the work was taken.